By Kalvis Golde

 Any state constitutional amendment must be ratified by the people.
-If Safe Harbor is ratified by 51 percent of Georgia voters in November, the Fund will have permanent status, and the government will neither be able to deplete the fund nor use it for other purposes.
+Safe Harbor will appear on the ballot in November as Ballot Amendment #2.
+If it is ratified by 51 percent of Georgia voters, the fund will have permanent status, and the government will neither be able to deplete the fund nor use it for other purposes.

 Regardless, Ms. Stockdale recounts that the assessment complicated passage of the amendment in the legislature: “Many legislators struggled with the additional fines and assessments on adult entertainment, but in the end, [they] saw enough of a connection with these businesses and [sex trafficking] to move it forward.”
 The concern now is that the adult entertainment industry will launch an advertising campaign against ratification, and the industry has deep pockets.

 But hopes are high.
 A simple majority of Georgia voters is needed to ratify the amendment, an attainable goal.
 And university-age voters have an important role to play.
 Senator Renee Unterman, the amendment’s sponsor and a champion of the anti-sex-trafficking movement, called out to young voters in a statement to GPR:

 “College students and Millennials have shown a high propensity to get involved in the fight against minor sex trafficking.
 The challenge to these young people is to translate that passion into voting “Yes” on the Safe Harbor Amendment in November.”